graniticio/granitic/doc/ref/fac-logger.md

 This is explained in the [log-levels section](log-levels.md) section of the reference manual.

 ## Controlling the location and format of log files

 This is explained in the [formatting and location](log-format.md) section of the reference manual.

+## Switching between text and JSON logging

+This is explained in the [formatting and location](log-format.md) section of the reference manual.